eatnumber1/roman/README.md

 In addition, Roman supports cloud file systems by accessing all files through [RClone].
 RClone is a mandatory dependency, but by leveraging it, ROMs stored in cloud file systems can be verified extremely quickly.
-On my machine, I can verify 24 thousand files in 30 seconds.
+On my machine, I can verify 24 thousand files stored in Google Drive within 30 seconds.

 It is still undergoing active development, and is missing large pieces of functionality.
 Your mileage <s>may vary</s> will be short.